 The A+HR Programme is divided into three interrelated components: educational outreach, teaching and research.

 Images of Justice 2020: Children & Human Rights

 An Image of Justice 2019: Genocide, Truth & Reconciliation

 Summer School on the Arts + Human Rights

-Since 2016, the Human Rights Research and Education Centre (HRREC) offers a Summer School on The Arts and Human Rights (AHR) under the theme Indigenous Arts and Culture.
+The Human Rights Research and Education Centre (HRREC) offered three Summer School on The Arts and Human Rights (AHR) under the theme Indigenous Arts and Culture between 2016 and 2018.